 Save the Jubilee Hall – yet again!

-The Jubilee Hall Gym on Covent Garden Piazza is under threat of closure.
-Plans are underway to sell the 85 remaining years of its lease to a commercial body.
+The Jubilee Hall gym on Covent Garden Piazza is under threat of closure.
+Plans have been halted to sell the 85 remaining years of its lease to a commercial body.
+We are working to get it back into community hands and secure its future.

 The Jubilee Hall includes the high space with huge windows above the market that is used as a Gym.

-The Gym was established in 1984 following a campaign by the local community which secured a 125 year lease on the Hall at a peppercorn rent.
-It was already being used as a successful community space since 1977, and was part of the famous ‘Battle for Covent Garden’ that saved the area from the bulldozers.
+The sports hall was established in 1984 after a campaign by the local community secured a 125 year lease on the upper floor at a peppercorn rent.
+It had already been used as a successful community space since 1977, and was part of the famous ‘Battle for Covent Garden’ that saved the area from the bulldozers.

 A CGCA poster from the 1980s campaign to save the Jubilee Hall from demolition.

-Please also let us know if you would like to be kept informed about any meetings etc. that are arranged, by emailing us at info@CoventGarden.org.uk.
+A ‘Friends of Jubilee Hall’ group is being set up.
+Please let us know if you would like to be kept informed by emailing us at SaveJubileeHall@CoventGarden.org.uk.

-Even without changes to its strategy, the other two gyms operated by the charitable company in London generate enough to cover the costs of Jubilee Hall.
+Even without changes to its strategy, the other three gyms operated in London by the charitable company (Jubilee Hall Trust) generate enough to cover the day-to-day costs of Jubilee Hall.
 This is typical of many charities, who operate profitable enterprises to subsidise the less profitable ones that are at the core of their purpose.
 More details on the charitable company can be found on the charity commission website at https://register-of-charities.charitycommission.gov.uk/en/charity-search/-/charity-details/273562/charity-overview and on the website of Jubilee Hall Trust at https://www.jubileehalltrust.org/.

 #